catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/ip-address-tracker-frontendmentor">IP address tracker<a/> - IP address tracker made with HTML, CSS, Vanilla JavaScript & API

 ## M <a id="m"></a>
-- <a href="https://github.com/catherineisonline/mapty-workouts">Mapty<a/> - a map application made with Vanilla JavaScript to store workouts like running and cycling.
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/mapty-workouts">Mapty<a/> - a map application made with Vanilla JavaScript to store workouts like running and cycling.
-- [Modal block](https://github.com/catherineisonline/modal-block-js) - online Gallery is simple project to practise simple modal window pop-up with Vanilla JavaScript.
+- [PUBLIC ARCHIVE] [Modal block](https://github.com/catherineisonline/modal-block-js) - online Gallery is a simple project to practice simple modal window pop-up with Vanilla JavaScript.
-- <a href="https://github.com/catherineisonline/modal-window">Modal window<a/> - a pop-up component made with  HTML, CSS & Vanilla JavaScript
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/modal-window">Modal window<a/> - a pop-up component made with  HTML, CSS & Vanilla JavaScript
 - [Movie Time](https://github.com/catherineisonline/movies-time) - The project uses React to build a movie database application, styled with CSS, and utilizing the MovieDB API.

 ## N <a id="n"></a>